-PROBLEM CORRECTIVE ACTION Check the power connection and make sure the power source is turned on. turn on when you turn on the switch.
+PROBLEM CORRECTIVE ACTION turn on when you Check the power connection and make sure the power source is turned on.
 If the error persists, you may have a hardware problem.
 In this case, you should contact your vendor.

 30.2 Problems Accessing the Switch